alphagov/government-service-design-manual/service-manual/user-centered-design/what-should-service-look-like.md

 ---
 layout: detailed-guidance
-title: What should my service look like?
+title: What should my service look like
 subtitle: Guidance for creating a consistent look-and-feel
 category: user-centered-design
 type: guide